-Employing the proper Project Management Process results in detailed audit trails.
-These audit trails can be easily followed to assess the impact of partial change, or to look for sources of problems.
+Employing the proper Project Management Process results in detailed audit trails, which can be easily followed to assess impact of partial change, or to look for root causes of problems.
 It provides a model for inexperienced project team members to follow and partially offsets the knowledge drain that occurs when experienced team members retire or leave.